What Did COVID Teach Us About Employee Management?

 The need for improving technology skills: In 2019, I flew 174 flights and 200,000 miles on business-related work.
 Those days are over.
 I will be surprised if I pass 25,000 miles this year.
 Fortunately, as a sole-proprietor, I have had to hone my technology skills over the years of flying to continue to bring value to my clients.
 The same goes for larger companies.
 Management and employees will need to embrace technologies like Teams and Zoom to be able to prosper in their current roles.

 There have been several outside influences that have occurred over time that have accelerated paradigm shifts in our professional lives.
 The pandemic has introduced remote work, less travel, the potential of 4-day workweeks and a need for better technological skills, in a very compressed timetable.
 This has tested management and employees on how quickly they can adapt to some pretty unprecedented times.
-From a professional standpoint, history may show that the pandemic created more change in the way we do business then in any previous two-year time period.
+From a professional standpoint, history may show that the pandemic created more change in the way we do business than in any previous two-year time period.